Peyote: Distribution and habitat

 L. williamsii is native to southern North America, mainly distributed in Mexico.
 In the United States, it grows in Southern Texas.
 In Mexico, it grows in the states of Chihuahua, Coahuila, Nuevo León, and Tamaulipas in the north to San Luis Potosi and Zacatecas.
-It is primarily found at elevations of 100 to 1500 m and exceptionally up to 1900 m in the Chihuahuan desert, but is also present in the more mild climate of Tamaulipas.
+It is primarily found at elevations of 100 to 1500 m and exceptionally up to 1900 m in the Chihuahuan desert, but is also present in the milder climate of Tamaulipas.
 Its habitat is primarily in desert scrub, particularly thorn scrub in Tamaulipas.
 It is common on or near limestone hills.

+Constituents

+Peyote contains a variety of alkaloids including mescaline, pellotine, anhalonidine, and hordenine, among others.
+In terms of total alkaloid content, mescaline makes up 30%, pellotine 17%, anhalonidine 14%, and hordenine 8%.
+Other major alkaloids include anhalamine, anhalidine, anhalinine, anhalonine, lophophorine, O-methylanhalonidine.
+Peyophorine is a minor constituent, while isoanhalamine, isoanhalidine, isoanhalonidine, and isopellotine are trace constituents.
+Tyramine and N-methyltyramine are also present in peyote.
+More than 50 different alkaloids have been isolated from peyote, but many of them in only minor or trace amounts.

 Cultivation

 Peyote is extremely slow growing.
 Cultivated specimens grow considerably faster, sometimes taking less than three years to go from seedling to mature flowering adult.
 More rapid growth can be achieved by grafting peyote onto mature San Pedro root stock.
 The top of the above-ground part of the cactus, the crown, consists of disc-shaped buttons.
 These are cut above the roots and sometimes dried.
 When done properly, the top of the root forms a callus and the root does not rot.
 When poor harvesting techniques are used, however, the entire plant dies.
 Currently in South Texas, peyote grows naturally but has been over-harvested, to the point that the state has listed it as an endangered species.
 Cultivation is an important conservation tool for this particular species.
+Promoting San Pedro as a Peyote substitute may act as an intervention to reduce Peyote consumption.

 Uses

 Psychoactivity and folk medicine

 When used for its psychoactive properties, common doses for pure mescaline range from roughly 200 to 400 mg.
 This translates to a dose of roughly 10 to 20 g of dried peyote buttons of average potency; however, potency varies considerably between samples, making it difficult to measure doses accurately without first extracting the mescaline.
+The concentration of mescaline is typically highest at the sides of the peyote button.
 The effects last about 10 to 12 hours.
 Peyote is reported to trigger rich visual or auditory effects (see synesthesia) and spiritual or philosophical insights.

 In addition to psychoactive use, some Native American tribes use the plant in folk medicine.
 They employ peyote for varied ailments.
 Although uncommon, use of peyote and mescaline has been associated with poisoning.
-Peyote contains the alkaloid, hordenine (also called peyocactin).
+Peyote contains the alkaloid hordenine (also called peyocactin).